hperrin/svelte-material-ui/MIGRATING.md

 ## Breaking Changes

+- Tooling now **must** be Svelte-aware.
+This means adding conditional export names to Rollup and Webpack config.
+See installation docs.
 - SMUI 7 (after v7.0.0-beta.9) is no longer compatible with Svelte 3.
 It now requires Svelte 4.
 - If you had started using `component={Svg}`, you need to use `tag="svg"` after v7.0.0-beta.12.
 - The `@smui/common/elements` components are gone.
 Just set the `tag` prop on components now (like `<Button tag="div">`).